Section 194R of Income Tax Act: Applicability, Provisions& TDS Deduction

 This write-up discusses the key elements of the new TDS Section 194R, including its rates, applicability, exceptions and other provisions.

-What is Section 194R of Income Tax Act?
+What is 194R Section of Income Tax Act?

 Section 194R of the Income Tax Act is a new TDS section related to benefits and perquisites a resident receives from businesses or professions.
 In other words, Section 194R ensures that you as a business owner or professional deduct tax before providing a benefit or perquisite to a resident if applicable.

-Applicability of Section 194R
+Section 194R TDS Applicability

 The Central Board of Direct Taxes has issued guidelines related to Section 194R applicability.
 It applies to any business, professional or similar entities that offer benefits and perquisites in cash, kind or combination over ₹20,000 in a financial year to a resident.